Learning Curve Modeling Approaches

 Picking the right curve

-Sometimes picking the righ curve is challenging and in these cases plotting a comparison of average costs across methods using Plots.jl can be very helpful.
+Sometimes picking the right curve is challenging and in these cases plotting a comparison of average costs across methods using Plots.jl can be very helpful.

 using Plots